bin456789/reinstall/README.en.md

 - `--add-driver INF_OR_DIR` Add additional driver, specifying .inf path, or the folder contains .inf file.
   - The driver must be downloaded to current system first.
   - This parameter can be set multiple times to add different driver.
-- `--frpc-toml /path/to/frpc.toml` Add frpc for intranet tunneling
+- `--frpc-toml PATH` Add frpc for intranet tunneling.
+Parameter can be local filepath or HTTP URL
+- `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.
-- `--hold 2` Allow SSH connections for modifying the disk content before rebooting into the official Windows installation program, with the disk mounted at `/os`.
+- `--hold 2` Allow SSH connections for modifying `boot.wim`, `install.wim` or other contents before rebooting into the official Windows installation program, with the disk mounted at `/os`.

 #### The following drivers will automatic download and install as needed, without the need for manual addition